 So how comfortable is our home, now that we’ve had this new system for the hot month of August?
 We’ve definitely enjoyed turning on the AC mini-splits in each room that we’re in, knowing that’s more energy-efficient than cooling our entire upstairs like we did in the past.
 The cool-down times were actually pretty quick…maybe 10-15 minutes to get comfortable and 30 min to get downright cold if we wanted.
 We were impressed by the strong air handling capability despite these being smaller than 32” x 8” x 10”.
 The units run very quietly indoor and out.

 We seldom used our old A/C and were somewhat embarrassed when family and guests came on hot summer days because our system simply didn’t cool the home down very much.
 I learned through this process that while my old AC was oversized and properly maintained, the ducts were designed and installed poorly, such that the cool air warmed significantly before entering our home.

-In the meantime, stay tuned for my next blog entry where we continue our summer journey to remove fossil fuels from our home.
-I’ll talk about replacing our gas domestic water heater with heat pump electric: this retrofit surprisingly involved the hardest decisions, so stay tuned to see why.
+Check out my next blog entry where we continue our journey to remove fossil fuels from our home.
+I’ll talk about replacing our natural gas water heater with a heat pump electric version: this retrofit surprisingly involved the hardest decisions, so read on to see why.

 2 Outdoor Units: Model AOU36RLXFZ1 (36,000 BTU, 18 SEER, 9.4HSPF)